Ibmurai/frood/TUTORIAL.md

 		}

-Now this resource should be available at http://yoursite.com/lolmodule/api/v1/face/<itemId>
+Now this resource should be available at http://yoursite.com/lolmodule/api/v1/face/ &lt;itemId&gt;

 FroodHttpException will be picked up by frameworks like Zaphod and rendered as the response.